-2. Where do I park?
+3. Where do I park?

 If you are staying at the MRC, you can park in front of or behind that building as described above, then walk over to the GRC to check in.
 If you are staying at the GRC, you can pull up in front and unload anything you will need for the retreat.
 Then, please drive a little further, bearing to your right, until you see the grassy parking lot.

 4. What does the GRC provide?

 We provide sheets, bath towels, blankets, pillows, soap, meditation cushions, yoga mats, chairs, and meditation shawls and yoga nidra/savasana blankets.
 We also have two backjacks and three meditation benches.
 You are of course welcome to bring your own of any of these items as well.
 We also have an assortment of spiritual literature, meditation coloring books, and colored pens and pencils.

 5. What should I bring?

 Hair dryers, personal toiletries, sunscreen, bug spray, flashlight, alarm clock (if not wishing to have phone/devices while on retreat), swimsuit and beach towel if using pool, covered shoes and pants for hiking if using trails, hat, personal reading/writing materials.
 We have both herbal and DEET-based sprays, but please also bring your own if you have some.

 6. When we are in silence for some of the retreats, what does that mean?
 Can I make any noise?

 Silent periods are times to plunge deeply into the self.
 We do not talk during these times, and whispering/writing notes is discouraged unless absolutely necessary.
 There is no need to acknowledge others, smile, wave, or do any other societal protocols.
 Keep your gaze downward and activities mindful and gentle.
 Of course, normal sounds like coughing, sneezing, etc. are acceptable.
 If you wish to be in silence when others may not be, we have "I am observing Noble Silence" stickers that you can wear.

-9. Does the GRC have a cleaning staff?
+8. Does the GRC have a cleaning staff?

-10. Can I hike the trails?
+9. Can I hike the trails?

-11. Can I bring my pet?
+10. Can I bring my pet?

-12. What does the GRC need?
+11. What does the GRC need?